MicrosoftDocs/learn/learn-pr/quantum/solve-quantum-inspired-optimization-problems/includes/5-apply-quantum-inspired-optimization-real-world.md

 Submitting simplified problem...
 ......
 Result in 21.3847393989563 seconds:  {'version': '1.0', 'configuration': {'0': 1, '1': -1, '2': 1, '3': 1, '4': -1, '5': -1, '6': -1, '7': -1, '8': 1, '9': 1}, 'cost': -1026.0, 'parameters': {'all_betas': [0.00040816326530612246, 0.002006369056545571, 0.009862516138105735, 0.048480225637982856, 0.00040816326530612246, 0.0008283262589495933, 0.0016810047586003002, 0.0034114299382712347, 0.006923153646170291, 0.014049843401670412, 0.028512742848146536, 0.05786374135870263, 0.11742863820077845, 0.00040816326530612246, 0.0006433203910121752, 0.001013959757455542, 0.0015981374197104284, 0.0025188802548612886, 0.003970095224652018, 0.00625740587008283, 0.009862516138105737, 0.015544656458908674, 0.024500476454672904, 0.03861605742737167, 0.060864118050637114, 0.0959300641462203, 0.15119872762210523, 0.00040816326530612246, 0.0005707278344641172, 0.0007980391395286468, 0.0011158847173059405, 0.001560322847138076, 0.0021817732150494, 0.0030507368206765485, 0.004265794027002447, 0.005964788098887627, 0.00834046295705291, 0.011662329186672137, 0.01630723890971679, 0.022802138115127556, 0.03188384652361621, 0.044582646767983895, 0.062339165739196796, 0.08716780780834711, 0.12188528075433366, 0.17043013972803087, 0.00040816326530612246, 0.0005322267924038292, 0.0006940001284535482, 0.0009049453826219594, 0.0011800086368191764, 0.0015386789188685584, 0.002006369056545571, 0.002616216249991688, 0.0034114299382712343, 0.004448353313213404, 0.005800455397657764, 0.007563536538403329, 0.009862516138105733, 0.012860283556576787, 0.0167692392934654, 0.021866344178522693, 0.02851274284814652, 0.03717935188832539, 0.04848022563798284, 0.06321606371647785, 0.08243094290953187, 0.1074862930319301, 0.1401573581710174, 0.18275897786933026], 'replicas': 70, 'sweeps': 600}}
-Container 0 with weight 1 was placed on Ship A Container 1 with weight 5 was placed on Ship B Container 2 with weight 9 was placed on Ship A Container 3 with weight 21 was placed on Ship A Container 4 with weight 35 was placed on Ship B Container 5 with weight 5 was placed on Ship B Container 6 with weight 3 was placed on Ship B Container 7 with weight 5 was placed on Ship B Container 8 with weight 10 was placed on Ship A Container 9 with weight 11 was placed on Ship A
+Chunk 0 with weight 1 was placed on Ship A
+Chunk 1 with weight 5 was placed on Ship B
+Chunk 2 with weight 9 was placed on Ship A
+Chunk 3 with weight 21 was placed on Ship A
+Chunk 4 with weight 35 was placed on Ship B
+Chunk 5 with weight 5 was placed on Ship B
+Chunk 6 with weight 3 was placed on Ship B
+Chunk 7 with weight 5 was placed on Ship B
+Chunk 8 with weight 10 was placed on Ship A
+Chunk 9 with weight 11 was placed on Ship A

 Total weights:
     Ship A: 52 tonnes